norcalbiostat/350_tutorials/README.md

 * Faith is messing around with chapter 1 notes sent in Slack --thinking learnr could create a nice page.
     * Might work to use checkr with learnr to allow students to check their code as they go
     * Setting up the table of contents in learnr allows students to return to whatever section they were working on Learnr stuff
-    * Set progressive field to true in the yaml header to reveal sections as students work so there arenâ€™t any spoilers (from link above)
+    * Set progressive field to true in the yaml header to reveal sections as students work so there aren’t any spoilers (from link above)

 ### 12/26/21
 Still working on converting notes.
-Iâ€™m not sure how the exercises where students use the console and are seeing how objects are stored will work in learnR -- looking into this
+I’m not sure how the exercises where students use the console and are seeing how objects are stored will work in learnR -- looking into this
 Might work to just insert images